 How to use CFTC reports in trading.
 General concepts

-This material is the first in a series of articles devoted to CFTC reports (commitment of traders reports – COT), the use of which can significantly improve the quality of your trades, help you figure out large traders’ actions and better understand the principles of price movement.
+This material is the first in a series of articles devoted to CFTC reports education, the use of which can significantly improve the quality of your trades, help you figure out large traders’ actions and better understand the principles of price movement.

 - What does the CFTC regulate?

 - What is COT report?